Skating Across Nova Scotia – How to Do it in One Day

 At the head of the lake a clearly posted portage sign indicated the trail to Westhaver Lake.
 Putting on hiking boots was a welcome change after four hours in skates.
 It was with some reluctance that we turned our backs on Lake Panuke for who knew when there might be another chance to come this way by skating.
 The trail rose quite steeply from the lake and due to rains that had fallen over two weeks before it was a treacherous sheet of ice.
 It was strange the many forms that ice could take.
 For the past two hours the lake ice had been benign, but now, on dry land it was a menace.
 There were more than a few tumbles and bruised kneecaps, but we made it to the crest by holding onto tree branches and using the hockey sticks as makeshift life lines from one to another.

 Once at the top it was a pleasant half hour walk to Westhaver Lake.
 Halfway along we stopped for a welcome lunch in an open area where the snow seemed to reflect the sun’s rays like a tanning lamp.
 It actually felt mild and warm, despite the fact the temperature was still at least -10.
 On the crossing to Westhaver Lake we passed over a new logging road which didn’t bode well for the future of the forests in this area.
-At Westhaver it was back to the skates for the short journey across the small lake to Coolen Lake to which it was joined by an open stretch of fast running water.
+At Westhaver Lake it was back to skating across Nova Scotia with the short journey across the small lake to Coolen Lake to which it was joined by an open stretch of fast running water.
 Without taking the skates off we bushwacked a short distance to find a safe spot upon which to set out on this next lake.
 From here it wasn’t far to the next portage, but it did take some looking to find the portage sign which was partially obscured by branches.

 This second portage was much shorter than the first and was marred by a recent clearcut which apparently wasn’t there the last time the skate across Nova Scotia had been attempted.
 No doubt the new logging road we had come across would ensure there would be more clearcuts the next time around as well.
-Dauphinee Mill Lake is quite large and has been popular with outdoor enthusiasts for over a century.
+Dauphinee’s Mill Lake is quite large and has been popular with outdoor enthusiasts for over a century.
 Near the small cove where the portage ended was a cottage on a small island with a dock that provided a good place to skate up for the last time.
 The lake is about five kilometres long as the crow flies, but there is a large peninsula that sticks out into the middle of the lake that makes the total skating length closer to seven kilometres.
 Here it was important to rely on the map which showed that we had to stay to the left to get around the peninsula even though to the naked eye it appeared to be a dead end.

 As usual the map was right and we crossed through a narrow opening to come into the main body of the lake.
 From here it was a straight skate to the head of the lake and the parking lot where our vehicle was stationed.
 While my companions took the opportunity to put on a final burst of speed (where did they get the energy?), I savored the last moments of the journey by admiring once again the beautiful patterns in the ice, the sun glinting off the frozen lake and the deep blue clear sky.
 Arriving at the docks at the head of the lake we found it was just before 2:00, apparently a record for the crossing, due no doubt to the wonderful ice conditions.